jonathanr1212/SQL_using_covid_data/README.md

-# SQL Mini Project Using Covid Data
+# SQL Project Using Covid Data
 ## Motivation
 This project was inspired by Alex the Analyst.
 The goal is to use SQL to do exploratory analyst as well as create visualizations from SQL queries.